coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 ...
 ```

-This snippet would get decoded to this unnested array:
+Eventhough it looks like 'nested data', this snippet would actually get decoded to this unnested array:

 ```
 [